dfinke/PSKit/README.md

-# PSKit
+# PSKit - PowerShell Kit
-Collection of PowerShell goodies
+A suite of command-line tools for working with PowerShell arrays.